MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/adcsadministration/remove-cacrldistributionpoint.md

 -----------

-Removes all URIs for all distribition points that contain the specified URI value ("http://corp.contoso.com/rootca.crl").
+Removes all URIs for all distribution points that contain the specified URI value ("http://corp.contoso.com/rootca.crl").

 ### -------------------------- EXAMPLE 2 --------------------------
 ```